nulib/florence-kelley/content/florence/inspector.md

 ---
 title: "Spring - Summer 1892: Working in the Tenements of the 19th Ward"
-permalink: /florence/inspector/
 ---

-### Spring - Summer 1892: Working in the Tenements of the 19th Ward

 When Florence Kelley was settled at Hull House, after the *habeas corpus* hearings in March of 1892, when custody of her children had been awarded to her by the court and the children were settled temporarily in Winnetka, she needed to find paid employment.
 Dues were not high at Hull House, ($20 per month for room and board) but there was a charge, and Florence Kelley was determined to pay her own way.